 Alleviate Congestion with Saline Spray

 Again, you cannot blow your nose, so this makes the congestion that goes hand in hand with a nose job even more bothersome.
 During a cold, your nasal passages swell.
 As they are already swollen from rhinoplasty, it’s going to feel even worse.
 You can use saline spray two days after the surgery.
 Gently sniff it into the nasal passage.
 Let the mucus drain out naturally and dab it away with a tissue.

 For the first week following rhinoplasty, your facial plastic surgeon will recommend a soft diet to minimize excessive movement from chewing.
 This benefits you because many doctors recommend boosting your intake of water, broth, and juice to help loosen congestion.
 Chicken soup is a good item to have on hand for your rhinoplasty recovery, and it also benefits you if you have a cold.
 The warm soup helps increase mucus flow and that helps alleviate some of the congestion you experience.
 Avoid caffeinated beverages, because they have a tendency to increase dehydration.

 Do not take any over-the-counter remedies without getting approval from your facial plastic surgeon.
 Some anti-inflammatory medications impede the healing process.
 It’s a good idea to talk to your surgeon if you develop a cold, find out what medications are recommended, and get answers to any additional questions you have.

-Dr. Jeffrey Epstein is a double board certified facial plastic surgeon with office in Miami.
+Dr. Anthony Bared is a double board certified facial plastic surgeon with office in Miami.
 His bio offers insight into his experience, education, and post-doctoral training.
-When you’re ready to learn more about rhinoplasty or revision rhinoplasty or have other questions, reach Dr. Epstein at (305) 666-5884 in Miami.
+When you’re ready to learn more about rhinoplasty or revision rhinoplasty or have other questions, reach Dr. Bared at (305) 666-5884 in Miami.